Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 where we have used the naturality of $\theta$ and $\theta_A=1_A$ in the second equality.
 Hence, $\mu_W=\mu_W \circ \sR_{W,A}\circ\sR_{A,W}$ if and only if $\mu_W\circ(1_A\boxtimes \theta_W) = \theta_W\circ \mu_W$.

-Now the second assertions follows using the diagrams:
+Now the second assertion follows using the diagrams:

 where the first square commutes by the definition of tensor product of morphisms in $\repA$, since $\theta_{W_1}$ and $\theta_{W_2}$ are morphisms in $\rep^0A$; the second square commutes by \eqref{rep0Abraidingdef}; and the last square commutes by the naturality of $\theta$.
-Since the top rows of the two diagrams are equal, and since $\eta_{W_1,W_2}$ is an epimorphism, we get that the bottom rows must be equal. \end{proof}
+Since the top rows of the two diagrams are equal, and since $\eta_{W_1,W_2}$ is an epimorphism, the bottom rows are also equal. \end{proof}